elfgirl/ransible/README.md

 To add local users, create and edit `roles/rpi/vars/users.yml`.
 Follow the structure in `roles/rpi/vars/users.yml.example`.
 You can/should `ansible-vault` this file.

-## Using Remote Mode (standard push model)

-Update the hosts file with the desired inventory
-Run one of the playbooks as you would do normally:

-    (ansible_env) $ ansible-playbook ./rpi.yml -t all

-The default hosts file and `become_*` configurations are set in ansible.cfg.

-## Using Local Mode (pull self-configuring and updating)

-Edit `host_vars/host_maps.yml` and add the mac address of `eth0`/`wlan0` for the Raspberry Pi to the `macaddrs` variable.
-Its key should be a mac address (all lower case) and the value should be the short hostname of that system.
-Each such entry's short hostname must match a file in the `host_vars/` directory.

-Then run the playbook from the Rasberry Pi :

-    (ansible_env) $ ansible-playbook ./local.yml

-The playbook will self-discover its settings, then idempotently configure the Raspberry Pi.

 ## After running the playbook